astronomer/docs/learn/airflow-datasets.md

 To get the most out of this guide, you should have an existing knowledge of:

 - Airflow scheduling concepts.
-See [Schedule DAGs in Airflow](scheduling-in-airflow.md).
+See [Schedule DAGs in Apache Airflow®](scheduling-in-airflow.md).
 - Creating dependencies between DAGs.
 See [Cross-DAG Dependencies](cross-dag-dependencies.md).
 - The Astro Python SDK.
 See [Using the Astro Python SDK](https://www.astronomer.io/docs/tutorials/astro-python-sdk).